unixorn/jpb-utilities/ec2-tagread/README.md

 * An AWS IAM role or user account with permission to read EC2 tags

 ## Installation
 * Create an IAM role or account with EC2 tag reading permission.
-Use the supplied allow-ec2-tag-reading.json file to create a policy you can attach to the account/role to grant the necessary access rights.
+You can use the supplied `allow-ec2-tag-reading.json` file to create a policy you can attach to the account or role to grant the necessary access rights.